Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     //search details
     type:{ //Overwrites the default furniture type of this furniture. value:"<type>", //Required if type is present, what type to use.
-Types:delayed, fan, generic, rolling, swinging, swirling. search_value:X, //Optional, what search value is needed.
+Allowed types (both original to change and value to change to): delayed, fan, generic, rolling, swinging, swirling. search_value:X, //Optional, what search value is needed.
 The default may be different for the default type of the furniture.
             * For delayed, it's how long the poltergust must be used.
 Default = 20.
             * For fan, it's the default spinning speed in tenths of degrees (positive values only).
 Default = 0.